Best Smart Plugs for Home Office Automation in 2026

 How do smart plugs help during video calls?

-Voice control is the primary call-time benefit.
-During a meeting, you can tell Alexa or Google to adjust your office environment — “turn off the overhead light,” “turn on the desk fan,” “turn on the second lamp” — without reaching for switches, opening apps, or interrupting the meeting flow.
-This is particularly useful for adjusting lighting when your camera environment changes.
+Voice control is the main benefit.
+Adjust your office environment mid-call without reaching for switches or opening apps: “turn off the overhead light,” “turn on the desk fan.”
+Particularly useful for adjusting lighting when your camera environment shifts mid-meeting.

 Do smart plugs raise my electricity bill?